ENVSS 1040 Planet Earth 4 Credits

 ENVSS 4950 Environment and Society Seminar 3 Credits

 Students participate in a community of learning dedicated to special topics in Environment and Society.
-May include the development of geographic thought through readings, discussion, library research, and/or organization and presentation of research data.
+The specific course topic and content will vary by offering and will support the growing mastery of department student learning outcomes through readings, discussion, library research, and/or organization and presentation of research data.

 Components: Seminar